physicsparticle/5WU7oGiwiao-stay/README.md

 * i think the vision is ...
 2 syringes of lip filler ... https://espritcosmetic.com/wp-content/uploads/2021/05/Esprit_Tualatin_juvederm_Case1207_Lip-filler_All-Three.jpg
 * i want it to look a little fake but not that much, like 20% fake bc any more than that, i feel like a person looks like they have problems going on in their life and i dont ?? im just bored
 * i think its going to take two rounds of appointments to get it there WE WILL SEEEE

+# End of summer goals
+* Take a good realid picture with lip filler

 # relatable and relevant tiktoks
 * https://www.tiktok.com/@chaimaaboukhris/video/7457192347701349654